Skip to content

 AMG Mercedes.

 The first was Nissan’s iMX Zero-Emission concept car.
 It had autonomous driving modes and gesture controls.
 With its 600-kilometer range, the future looked bright.
-By the looks of it, families would be happy.
+Perfect for families?
+Tired mums and dads would appreciate those features.

 The Mitsubishi Emirai 4 looked futuristic.
 It had an unbelievable range of features.
 There were sensors to track the driver and give them appropriate warnings.
-It could also project an image onto the road and warning lights on the car’s rear to alert passersby.
+It projected an image onto the road and warning lights on the car’s rear to alert passersby.

 Tokyo Motor Show 2017 Porsche 911

-We must remember that many displays looked like mockups, especially the Emirai.
+Many displays looked like mockups, especially the Emirai.
 They showcased new technologies that might be possible.
-I wonder if any made it into production vehicles?
+Did any make it into production vehicles?
+I’m interested in that.

 Toyota TS050 Hybrid race car